Once Upon a Shelf: How a Bowl of Spoiled Salad Greens Inspired a Movement to Eliminate Food Waste

 The evolution of an ideal model

 Bede and I realized we needed to pivot if our tech was going to achieve the full potential we envisioned and deliver on its promise to reduce food waste and optimize sales.
 We adjusted strategy and re-introduced Shelf Engine to the market as something quite unique — a completely automated grocery forecasting and ordering solution.
-Set up as a scan-based trade system for highly perishables, we pay suppliers for everything they deliver and only charge our retail customers for what they sell.

-Now, Shelf Engine has grown by over 1,000% and is working with the largest retail grocery brands in the world.
+Now, Shelf Engine has grown by over 1,000% and is working with some of the largest retail grocery brands in the world.
 Along with Bede and our growing team, we’re helping grocers understand just how much food and profit they’re really throwing away every day, and how technology can reverse that trend.
-We’ve all had experiences with technologies that were expensive, cumbersome, or simply failed to be the silver bullet solution we had hoped for.
+We’ve all had experiences with technologies that were expensive, cumbersome, or simply failed to be the silver-bullet solution we had hoped for.
 Once stores begin a pilot with Shelf Engine and see results in record time, their relationship with technology begins to shift.
 Shelf Engine allows stores to quickly see how AI can actually simplify their operations, not further complicate them.

-Shelf Engine believes that being profitable and sustainable do not have to be mutually exclusive — even in a traditionally wasteful industry that often favors the tried and true over the new and emerging.
+Shelf Engine believes that being profitable and sustainable do not have to be mutually exclusive—even in a traditionally wasteful industry that often favors the tried and true over the new and emerging.
 Bede and I recognized when we were moonlighting as tech startup founders just a few years ago that the business of fresh food can indeed be a profitable pursuit.

 Here at Shelf Engine, our story is just getting started.
 We’re transforming the food supply chain to help grocers make more money while drastically reducing waste.
 Learn more about how our solution works here.